nyxical420/DeBomberBOT/README.md

 - Auto Join
   - Lets the bot account join the game automatically
-    - Press ``INSERT`` to start the bot.
+    - Press ``ENTER`` to start the bot.
 I added this to avoid any mistake while the bot is in the game.